tobyloki/BeaverEats/README.md

    npm install
    ```

-3. If using linux, run the following command to install the dependencies for the scraper:
+3. If using linux, you may need to run the following command to install the dependencies for the scraper:
    ```bash
    sudo apt update
    sudo apt install libgbm-dev